Spoilers for the series finale of "Game of Thrones" follow.

 As Tyrion looks through a work of history depicting the wars since the death of King Robert Baratheon, Tyrion speculates, "I suppose I come in for some heavy criticism."

 "Oh, he's kind to me?
 I wouldn't have guessed," Tyrion casually responds, not reading between the lines of Tarly's discomfort.
-After finally picking up on Sam's painful silence, Tyrion finally insists on being told what is said about him.
+After finally picking up on Sam's painful silence, Tyrion insists on being told what is said about him.

 "I don't believe you're mentioned," Sam at last admits, prompting Tyrion to give a quick pained look before hurriedly closing the book and pretending the slight to his memory doesn't bother him.